Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Colombia and from Hong Kong.
+I'm losing my edge to the kids from Japan and from Jakarta.

 But I was there.

-I was there at the first Rodriguez show in Detroit.
+I was there at the first Josef K show in Edinburgh.

 I'm losing my edge.